Ericsson/codechecker/docs/authentication.md

 Every authentication method is its own JSON object in this section.
 Every authentication method has its own `enabled` key which dictates whether it is used at live authentication or not.

 Users are authenticated if **any** authentication method successfully authenticates them.
-If both methods are enabled, *dictionary* authentication takes precedence.
+Authentications are attempted in the order they are described here: *dicitonary* takes precedence, *pam* is a secondary and *ldap* is a tertiary backend, if enabled.

 ### *Dictionary* authentication